Russian fairy tale

-A Russian fairy tale or folktale (ска́зка; skazka; plural ска́зки) is a fairy tale in Russian culture.
+A Russian fairy tale or folktale (ска́зка; plural ска́зки) is a fairy tale in Russian culture.

 Various sub-genres of skazka exist.
-A volshebnaya skazka [волше́бная ска́зка] (literally "magical tale") is considered a magical tale.
-Skazki o zhivotnykh are tales about animals and bytovye skazki are tales about household life.
+A volshebnaya skazka (волше́бная ска́зка) is considered a magical tale, skazki o zhivotnykh are tales about animals, and bytovye skazki are tales about household life.

 Russian folklore was first collected by scholars and systematically studied in the 19th century.
-Russian fairy tales and folk tales were cataloged (compiled, grouped, numbered and published) by Alexander Afanasyev in his 1850s Narodnye russkie skazki.
+Russian fairy tales and folk tales were catalogued (compiled, grouped, numbered and published) by Alexander Afanasyev in his 1850s Narodnye russkie skazki.
 Scholars of folklore still refer to his collected texts when citing the number of a skazka plot.
 An exhaustive analysis of the stories, describing the stages of their plots and the classification of the characters based on their functions, was developed later, in the first half of the 20th century, by Vladimir Propp (1895-1970).

 History

 Appearing in the latter half of the eighteenth century, fairy tales became widely popular as they spread throughout the country.
 Literature was considered an important factor in the education of Russian children who were meant to grow from the moral lessons in the tales.
 During the 18th Century Romanticism period, poets such as Alexander Pushkin and Pyotr Yershov began to define the Russian folk spirit with their stories.
 Throughout the 1860s, despite the rise of Realism, fairy tales still remained a beloved source of literature which drew inspiration from writers such as Hans Christian Andersen.